Derek Chisora: Chisora vs. Gerber

 Chisora next fought on 21 September for the vacant European heavyweight title against 25-year-old German boxer Edmund Gerber (23–1) at the Copper Box Arena.
 The fight was announced 20 days prior to the fight taking place.
 Chisora controlled the fight from the opening bell, eventually drawing blood from Gerber after three rounds.
 The fight came to end in round five when Chisora threw combinations which went unanswered.
 The referee stepped in waiving the fight off.
 Chisora entered the ring in tears following the recent death of his mentor, Dean Powell.
 At the time of stoppage, Chisora was ahead 40–36 on all three judges' scorecards.

 On 11 October, the BBBofC ordered purse bids for a fight between Chisora and David Price for The latter's British heavyweight title, with the fight to potentially take place by February 2014.
 The purse bid was due on 13 November.
 Chisora's promoter Frank Warren won the purse bid, but a fight was not made.

 Chisora vs. Pala

 On 30 November, Chisora defended his WBO International title against late replacement Ondřej Pála (32–3, 22 KOs).
 The fight was also for the vacant WBA International title.
 Chisora was originally scheduled to fight Arnold Gjergjaj, who broke his ribs in sparring.
 He was then replaced with Italian Matteo Mudugno, who pulled out injured.
 Pála being the third choice.
-Pála landIng was able to land heavy left hooks in the first two rounds.
+Pála was able to land heavy left hooks in the first two rounds.
 In round three, Chisora trapped Pála in a corner and clubbed him to the head and body with a series of powerful shots which forced Pála to turn his back from the oncoming onslaught, forcing the referee to stop the contest.
 Chisora fought four times in 2013, winning all inside the distance.